aee4/aee4/README.md

 -
-👽 Hi, I'm Emmanuel Agbetor, a Mathematical Science student at the University of Ghana.
+👽 Hi, I'm Emmanuel Agbetor, a Computer Science Major at the University of Ghana.

 👀 I'm interested in gaining experience in tech and exploring the world of software engineering.